Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Standard form

 \begin{lemma} Let $L/K$ be a cyclic, geometric extension of function fields of degree $p$, with constant field $k$ of characteristic $p > 0$.
 Let $\mathfrak{p}$ be a place of $K$.
 Suppose that the Artin-Schreier generator $y^p - y = r \in K$ of $L/K$ is in local standard form at $\mathfrak{p}$, i.e., that for all places $\mathfrak{P}$ of $L$ above $\mathfrak{p}$, $v_\mathfrak{P}(y) < 0$ and coprime to $p$ if $\mathfrak{p}$ is ramified in $L$, and $v_\mathfrak{P}(y) \geq 0$ if $\mathfrak{p}$ is unramified in $L$.
 For $a \in L$, let There exists a place $\mathfrak{P}$ of $L$ above $\mathfrak{p}$ so that $v_{\mathfrak{P}}(a) = m$, where \end{lemma} \begin{proof} The proof is precisely as in \cite[Lemma 2]{MadMad}. \end{proof}

-Our corollary to the Lemma \ref{AS} is the natural extension to generalised Artin-Schreier extensions.
-One may compare this to \cite[Lemma 2]{VaMa}; we remark that this corollary differs slightly from the aforementioned result, as the generators of unramified steps in the tower do not appear, so that we only need to require the weak standard form given by Lemma \ref{ASnormal}.
-This is done so that we may work with a version of Theorem 1 of \cite{VaMa} over a general perfect constant field.
+Our next stated result (Lemma \ref{min}) is the natural extension of Lemma \ref{AS} to generalised Artin-Schreier extensions.
+One may compare this to \cite[Lemma 2]{VaMa}; we remark that Lemma \ref{min} differs slightly from this result, as the generators of unramified steps in the tower do not appear, so that we only need to require the weak standard form given by Lemma \ref{ASnormal}.
+This is done in order to employ a version of \cite[Theorem 1]{VaMa} over a constant field which is only assumed to be perfect.

-\begin{lemma} Let $L/K$ be a cyclic, geometric extension of function fields of degree $p^n$, with constant field $k$ of characteristic $p > 0$ and Artin-Schreier tower $L=L_n/L_{n-1}/\cdots/L_0 = K$.
+\begin{lemma} Let $L/K$ be a cyclic, geometric extension of function fields of degree $p^s$, with constant field $k$ of characteristic $p > 0$ and Artin-Schreier tower $L=L_s/L_{s-1}/\cdots/L_0 = K$.
 Let $\mathfrak{p}$ be a place of $K$, and let $\mathfrak{p}_{i-1}$ be a place of $L_{i-1}$ above $\mathfrak{p}$.
-Suppose for each $i =1,\ldots,n$ and each such place $\mathfrak{p}_{i-1}$ that the Artin-Schreier generator $y_i^p - y_i = r_i \in L_{i-1}$ of $L_i/L_{i-1}$ is in standard form at $\mathfrak{p}_{i-1}$ if $\mathfrak{p}_{i-1}$ is ramified in $L_i$, or that $v_\mathfrak{\mathfrak{P}}(y) \geq 0$ for all $\mathfrak{P}$ of $L_i$ above $\mathfrak{p}_{i-1}$ if $\mathfrak{p}_{i-1}$ is unramified in $L_i$.
+Suppose for each $i =1,\ldots,s$ and each such place $\mathfrak{p}_{i-1}$ that the Artin-Schreier generator $y_i^p - y_i = r_i \in L_{i-1}$ of $L_i/L_{i-1}$ is in standard form at $\mathfrak{p}_{i-1}$ if $\mathfrak{p}_{i-1}$ is ramified in $L_i$, or that $v_\mathfrak{\mathfrak{P}}(y) \geq 0$ for all $\mathfrak{P}$ of $L_i$ above $\mathfrak{p}_{i-1}$ if $\mathfrak{p}_{i-1}$ is unramified in $L_i$.
 For $a \in L$, let Then where the minimum is taken over all places $\mathfrak{P}$ of $L$ over $\mathfrak{p}$ and $\mu_i \in \{0,\ldots,p-1\}$, for all $i$ where $\mathfrak{p}_i|\mathfrak{p}_{i-1}$ ramifies. \end{lemma}